 Almond milk - make sure it's unsweetened.
 My favourite brand is Plenish.
 I use it as a milk replacement in everything, from smoothies to my latte!

-Sweetener - I used a granulated erythritol / monk fruit blend.
+Sweetener - I used a granulated monk fruit blend by Lakanto, because it has no weird aftertaste.
 But any sweetener will work, from pure erythritol to xylitol to allulose or even stevia.

 How to make keto chocolate muffins

-First, blend the eggs for a few minutes until they are frothy and have increased in volume.
+Blend the eggs in a large bowl for a few minutes until they are frothy and have increased in volume.
 By beating plenty of air into the eggs, you'll get a lighter muffin texture.

 Next, add the wet ingredients - yoghurt, melted butter, almond milk and vanilla extract.
 Blend.